-"NORAH Knowledge" provides information at irregular intervals about the methods and results of the NORAH noise impact study.
-The aim of this publication is to communicate to as many people as possible what exactly NORAH does.
-This why you will find an explanation in the glossary at the end of this edition for all items marked with an "".
-If you would like to receive further editions of "NORAH Knowledge", please use the attached order form.
-The NORAH Child Study examines the chronic effects of aviation noise on primary school children.
-The study is concerned with the effects on the intellectual development of the children.
-It focuses on reading acquisition and on certain language skills that are important for learning to read.
-In order to find out more about these skills, the scientists had the 2nd grade schoolchildren at 29 primary schools solve a series of tasks in tests.
-The study also explores how well the children feel at school and at home, and to what extent aviation noise impacts on this wellbeing.
+"NORAH Knowledge" provides information on the methods and results of the NORAH noise impact study.
+The aim of this series is to communicate to as many people as possible what exactly NORAH researched.
+This is why there is an explanation in the glossary at the end for all terms marked " glossary".

+If you would like to receive further issues of "NORAH Knowledge", please use the enclosed order form.

+The NORAH Child Study examines the chronic effects of aircraft noise on primary-school children.
+The study is concerned with the effects on the cognitive development of the children.
+It focuses on learning to reading acquisition and on certain language skills that are important for learning to read.
+In order to find out more about these skills, the scientists had the second-grade schoolchildren at 29 primary schools solve a series of tasks in tests.
+The study also explores how well the children feel at school and at home, and to what extent aircraft noise impacts on this well-being.
 The scientists surveyed not only the children themselves but also their parents and teachers.
-Now they are examining the links between the results of the tests and questionnaires on the one hand and the aviation noise on the other.
+Now they are examining the links between the results of the tests and questionnaires on the one hand and the aircraft noise on the other.

-NORAH is the most extensive investigation into the effects of exposure to aviation, road and rail noise that has ever been carried out in Germany.
-It is being conducted by nine independent scientific institutes from all over Germany.
-The client is the Umwelt- und Nachbarschaftshaus, a subsidiary of the Land of Hessen and part of the Forum Frankfurt Airport and Region.
-Communities, Fraport AG and Lufthansa are also involved in the financing.
+NORAH ("Noise-Related Annoyance, Cognition, and Health") is the most extensive investigation into the effects of exposure to aircraft, road and rail traffic noise that has ever been carried out in Germany.
+It was conducted by nine independent scientific institutes from all over Germany.
+The client was the Umwelt- und Nachbarschaftshaus, a subsidiary of the state of Hessen and part of the "Forum Flughafen und Region".
+Alongside the state of Hessen, communities, Fraport AG and Lufthansa were also involved in the financing.